 The American Burn Association estimates that every year approximately 1 million Americans are burned with a severity that requires medical attention.
 Burn injuries can result from several different negligent and reckless acts.
-Our skilled Belleville personal injury attorneys at Cates Mahoney, LLC have years of experience representing people who have been severely burned due to someone else’s actions or inactions.
+Our skilled Illinois personal injury attorneys at Cates Mahoney, LLC have years of experience representing people who have been severely burned due to someone else’s actions or inactions.
 We can help you deal with the legal issues while you focus on your recovery.
 Call us today at 618-277-3644 to find out how we can help you.

 Compensation After Burn Injuries